mndillon/toki-pona-nanpa-linja-n/README.md

 - (Can be easily parsed with lex/yacc)
 - (Yet another humble attempt at simply being functional, avoiding copy and paste and cognitive load)

-### none
-- Contain **o**, which no digit word has
-- Do not end in **-n** signalling more of the number to follow
-- Never occurs at the start of a numeric expression
-- Can be split as "n One ", to split up long sequences
-- Adds more context, makes the assumption that the strings of digits represent numeric values

-### no
-- Contains **o**, which no digit word has
-- Does not end in **-n** signalling more of the number to follow
-- Only ever occurs at the start of a numeric expression (after ne-)
-- Can be written as "no ", to split up long sequences
-- Adds more context, makes the assumption that the string of digits represents a numeric value

-### nono
-- Contains **o**, which no digit word has
-- Does not end in **-n** signalling more of the number to follow
-- Can be split as "n Ono ", to split up long sequences
-- Adds more context, makes the assumption that the strings of digits represent numeric values

-### nonono
-- Contains **o**, which no digit word has
-- Does not end in **-n** signalling more of the number to follow
-- Can be split as "n Onono ", to split up long sequences
-- Adds more context, makes the assumption that the strings of digits represent numeric values

-### noko
-- Contains **o**, which no digit word has
-- Does not end in **-n** signalling more of the number to follow
-- Can be split as "n Oko ", to split up long sequences
-- Shorter alternative to nonono
-- Adds more context, makes the assumption that the strings of digits represent numeric values

-### neke / nekeke / nekekeke / neke...ke
-- Contain **k**, which no digit word has
-- Do not end in **-n** signalling more of the number to follow
-- Can be used as ISO-block marker in large numbers
-- Never appears in decimal part of number, only in the integer part
-- Can be split as "n Eke ", to split up long sequences
-- Adds more context, makes the assumption that the string of digits represents a numeric value

-### neken / nekeken / nekekeken /neke...ken
-- Contain **k**, which no digit word has
-- Zero-block shortcuts for clear large numbers, can only appear at the end of large numbers
-- Can appear as "n Eken", naturally joining with the **-n** at the end of numbers to signal end of numeric description
-- Never appears in decimal part of number, only in the integer part
-- Adds more context, makes the assumption that the string of digits represents a numeric value
-- can repeat ke letter group any number of times to express more ISO 000 block groupings at the end of numbers (e.g. "n Ekeken Ekekeken Ekekeken" )

-### noken
-- Contain **k**, which no digit word has
-- Can appear as "n Oken", naturally joining with the **-n** at the end of numbers to signal end of numeric description
-- Adds more context, makes the assumption that the string of digits represents a numeric value

-### nene
-- Contains **nene**, which no digit word has
-- A bridge joining different parts of the whole string of digits
-- Have no value, only used to break up long sequences of digits
-- Can appear in decimal part and in the integer part of large numbers
-- Can be split as "n Ene ", to split up long sequences
-- Never occurs at the start of a numeric expression or after a decimal point
-- Does not add more context, makes no assumption that the string of digits represents a numeric value

 ### sitelen pona
 - **nanpa-linja-n** numeric glyphs are always presented inside a cartouche and always starting with the nanpa glyph